-Your Excella is equipped with a portable Litton Industries, Atherton Division Micro Wave Oven.
+The portable Litton Industries, Atherton Division Micro Wave Oven is available as an option.
 Airstream dealers cannot service or make adjustments to the oven.
 This must be done by an authorized Litton Industries dealer.
 If you ever have problems with the oven check the local telephone directory for the nearest dealer.